Codecademy/docs/content/css/concepts/transform-functions/terms/skew/skew.md

 ---

-Tilts an element on the x-axis or both the x and y axes on a two dimensional plane.
+The `skew()` function tilts an element on the x-axis or both the x and y axes on a two-dimensional plane.

 ## Syntax